LucaTabone/bluemoss/docs/index.md

 <hr>
 <br>

-**Example 11 - Advanced Scraping** - Scrape the name and headquarters of every company, where each item in the result list is a dict.
+**Example 11 - Advanced Scraping** -
+Scrape the name and headquarters of every company.
+The result shall be a list of dicts.

 The expected result: